Gavin McKenna: Collegiate

+In a game against the Wisconsin Badgers on January 23, 2026, McKenna scored his first collegiate hat-trick.

+Professional

+McKenna was selected by the Toronto Maple Leafs with the first-overall pick of the 2026 NHL entry draft on June 26, 2026.
+He signed a three-year entry-level contract with the Maple Leafs on July 3.

 International play

-McKenna made his international debut for Canada at the 2024 IIHF World U18 Championships.
-He led Team Canada in scoring with ten goals and ten assists across seven games as the team made a deep run to the gold medal game.
-In the semi-final against Sweden, McKenna set a new Canadian record for most points at a single U18 tournament with his sixteenth, surpassing Macklin Celebrini and Tyson Jost.
-He scored a hat trick with an additional assist in the gold medal game as Canada secured the title with a 6–4 victory over the United States.
+McKenna made his international debut for the Canadian under-18 team at the 2024 World U18 Championships.
+He led Canada in scoring with 10 goals and 10 assists across seven games as the team made a deep run to the gold medal game.
+In the semifinal against Sweden, McKenna set a new Canadian record for most points at a single under-18 tournament with his 16th, surpassing Macklin Celebrini and Tyson Jost.
+He scored a hat-trick with an additional assist in the gold medal game as Canada secured the title with a 6–4 victory over the United States.
 He was named to the Media All-Star Team for the event.

 At the 2024 Hlinka Gretzky Cup, McKenna scored the game-winning goal in a 2–1 victory over Sweden to clinch a sweep of the preliminary round.
 He finished the event with three goals and six points in five games as the Canadians continued undefeated to a gold medal.

+McKenna represented Canada at the 2025 World Junior Championships.
+McKenna recorded one goal in five games as the Canadians were eliminated by Czechia in the quarterfinals.

+In December 2025, he was selected to represent Canada junior team at the 2026 World Junior Championships.
+He ranked second in the tournament in scoring with four goals and 10 assists in seven games as the Canadians won the bronze medal.
+In the 6–4 semifinal loss to Czechia, McKenna was assessed a game misconduct for abuse of officials after he was one of several Canadian players yelling at the referees.

 Personal life

-McKenna is a member of the Trʼondëk Hwëchʼin First Nation of the Hän people.
-McKenna's parents both played hockey and his father constructed an outdoor rink for him to practice every winter.
-He is a cousin-by-marriage of Chicago Blackhawks forward Connor Bedard.
+McKenna's parents both played ice hockey and his father constructed an outdoor rink for him to practice every winter.
+He is a distant cousin-by-marriage of Chicago Blackhawks forward Connor Bedard.
+McKenna is a citizen of the Trʼondëk Hwëchʼin First Nation.

+Following an alleged physical altercation on January 31, 2026, in downtown State College, McKenna was charged with felony aggravated assault, misdemeanour simple assault, disorderly conduct, and harassment.
+He was arraigned on February 4, and released on $20,000 unsecured bail.
+On February 6, after reviewing a video of the altercation, Centre County District Attorney and State College Police decided that the video was not evidence that McKenna had acted with the intent to cause serious bodily injury, and the aggravated assault charge was dropped.
+McKenna continues to face the remaining misdemeanor and summary charges.